Ruth Falcon, 1942-2020

 I remember our first lesson.
 I had been accepted to Mannes and was trying to decide on a teacher.
 Ruth worked me hard for an hour; I felt things unlock that had never been free.
-The feeling was purely physical and absolutely thrilling, and the resulting sound was one I had never heard come from my own body before, unstable, full of color.
-At the end of the lesson, as I breathlessly thanked her, she told me with satisfaction that she had heard something teachable in my high C during my Mannes audition—nothing else was any good yet, she hastened to add, but we could build down from that pitch.
-It was my first squirming encounter with her notorious directness, directness that sometimes crossed unapologetically into rudeness.
-But the thing was, we DID build down from there.
+The feeling was physical and thrilling, and the resulting sound was one I had never heard come from my own body before, unstable, full of color.
+After I breathlessly thanked her at the end of the lesson, she told me with satisfaction that she had heard something teachable in my high C during my Mannes audition.
+Nothing else was good yet, she hastened to add, but we could build down from that pitch.
+It was my first squirming encounter with her notorious directness, but the thing was, we DID build down from there.
 In the next year or two especially, she gave me technical tools I am still using.

-She cared intensely about singing, and in her years living in Europe, she sought out instruction from anyone who had it figured out that she might learn from.
+She cared intensely about singing.
+She worked in Europe for some years and sought out instruction from anyone she thought she could learn from.
 I remember her eyes filling and her voice becoming uncharacteristically quiet when she talked about her studies with Régine Crespin (who I had to look up afterward, never having heard of her).
 Ruth’s endless technical curiosity was focused on optimization of sound and physical effort, and she was uncommonly skilled at clarifying and strengthening others’ voices.

-When we met, I truly didn’t understand the concept of sung legato as a physical and emotional approach to music—a commitment of body and soul to a sung line as an uninterrupted conduit of emotion.
-I had learned that legato was a marking in musical notation, the opposite of staccato, not a revered commandment of bel canto.
+When we met, I truly didn’t understand the concept of sung legato as a physical and emotional approach to music.
+Singers and opera fans understand legato to be a unique commitment of body and soul to a sung line, which becomes an uninterrupted conduit of emotion.
+I had learned that legato was a marking in musical notation, the opposite of staccato, one of many possibilities for articulation.
 We butted heads over this.
-She seemed to think that I was willfully ignoring her attempts to explain, although I was simply coming from a completely different background (ensemble singing and Baroque phrasing and articulation).
-I found it almost impossible to change my physical habits of expressivity to match an aesthetic that was new to me, when the old habits went back to the very beginning of my life as a singer (in a choir at age ten).
+She seemed to think that I was willfully ignoring her attempts to explain, although I was simply coming from a completely different background (ensemble singing and Baroque phrasing).
+I found it almost impossible to change my physical habits of expressivity to match an aesthetic that was new to me—I had been singing the “old” way for my whole life.
 Once she said in exasperation that I needed to go away and listen to Caballé for a while if I wanted to understand.
-I dutifully went to the Mannes library and checked out a few CDs, but in my ignorance I unluckily happened on recordings from the very end of Caballé’s career, and she didn’t sound legato to me at all—not mentally, not physically, not musically.
-I reported this reaction with some confusion in our next lesson, and Ruth laughed disbelievingly in my face.
+I dutifully went to the Mannes library and checked out a few CDs, but in my ignorance I unluckily happened on recordings from the very end of Caballé’s career, and she didn’t sound legato at all—not mentally, not physically, not musically.
+I told Ruth this in confusion at my next lesson, and she laughed disbelievingly in my face.
 I wish I had probed more.
 I wish she had tried harder to explain, instead of writing me off as a disrespectful little heathen.

-Still, she managed to teach me in other ways.
-I remember the physical excitement of singing with her, her blue eyes wide and unblinking as I crested a high phrase, her smile huge when something went right.
-I remember trying to match her hand gestures in my sound, trying to understand how she was hingeing her jaw so effortlessly, being pulled over to observe the looseness of her own tongue, listening to her pop out high coloratura from a lounging position beside the piano (although she was a spinto, and not a young one) as if it was the easiest thing in the world.
-I learned so much in that Mannes practice room at the end of the fifth-floor hallway, and though I struggled to replicate the sounds outside of my lessons, I nevertheless built resonance and color and power.
-She was fierce; I wanted to please her, but I was stubborn; we found our way through the work anyway, imperfectly, sometimes bruisingly, often lovingly.
+Still, she managed to teach me.
+I remember the physical excitement of singing a phrase with her, her blue eyes wide and unblinking as I crested a high note, her smile huge when something went right.
+I remember trying to understand how she was hingeing her jaw so effortlessly.
+I remember being pulled over to observe the looseness of her own tongue and throat.
+I remember listening to her pop out high coloratura from a lounging position beside the piano (although she was a spinto, and not a young one) as if it was the easiest thing in the world.
+I learned so much in that Mannes practice room at the end of the fifth-floor hallway, and my voice began to grow in resonance and power.
+She was fierce; I wanted to please her, but I was stubborn; we found our way through the work anyway.

 We misunderstood each other so many times.
 My lessons became painful as it grew clear how different we were and would always be.
-She absolutely represented the old school of operatic vocalism, one solely dedicated to singing a small repertoire with absolute mastery.
-Strange as it is to say (because I now understand the rarity and value of what she did and loved), I didn’t want that for myself at the time.
-Alongside my studies, I was putting together a “portfolio” career in New York, something that was marginalized in conservatory voice departments but is increasingly common and even necessary for many musicians nowadays: I sang in professional choirs, I sang early music, I worked with composers, I bent my voice experimentally into every conceivable shape, I did session work.
-Ruth barely tolerated all this, because the hours I spent singing “wrongly” interfered with how thoroughly her teaching could shape my body and mind.
-She was right to be suspicious: my other work did slow me down in some ways.
+She unapologetically espoused the old school of operatic vocalism, which is dedicated to singing a small repertoire with absolute mastery.
+Now, I understand the rarity and value of what she loved, but I couldn’t see myself living that kind of musical life.
+Alongside my studies, I was putting together a “portfolio” career in New York, something that was marginalized in conservatory voice departments but is increasingly common and even necessary for many singers nowadays: I worked in professional choirs, I sang early music, I collaborated with composers, I bent my voice experimentally into every conceivable shape, I did session work.
+Ruth barely tolerated all this, because the hours I spent singing “wrongly” interfered with her teaching.
+She was right to be suspicious, although I have no regrets about how I spent my time.
 The fact that I made as much technical progress as I did, despite my wildly diverse voice use in those years, was a testament to the strength of her work and passion and the force of her personality.
-(It also was a testament to my sneaking feeling, all along, that I needed other sources of input, other teachers and coaches to mitigate her single-mindedness and help put her teaching in a context I could use.
-Many people helped with this.)

 I wish I had told her.